twotwentyseven/handbook/freelancing.md

 ## Not Okay

 1. Taking calls or doing the extra work during twotwentyseven time – this also isn't a good excuse to "flex" time either.
 2. Doing work which competes with what we do.
-This is somewhat a gray area if you're doing development work but we also understand you may take on slightly differnet clients than we may so working on smaller gigs that we wouldn't otherwise be able to cater for could be acceptable.
+This is somewhat a gray area if you're doing development work but we also understand you may take on slightly different clients than we may so working on smaller gigs that we wouldn't otherwise be able to cater for could be acceptable.
 3. Taking on work that distracts you or consumes you

 ## In General